 By Kimaya Singh

 Power yoga is essentially the best of both worlds.
 It lets participants work up a sweat and increase their heart rates while also providing soothing stretches plus meditation and breathing practice.
-Many people are turning to power style classes to provide a vigorous workout that still focuses on the more calming aspects of yogic practices.
+Many people are turning to power-style classes to offer a vigorous workout that focuses on the more calming aspects of yogic practices.
 A typical power style class consists of some common elements.